ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 In IDLE, you you create, edit, and run Python code.

-To bring up idle, type `idle3` at the bash shell prompt (which you get by opening a Terminal window).
+To bring up idle, type `idle3` at the bash shell prompt (which you get by opening a Terminal window: select “Applications”, the "System Tools", then either “Terminal” or “Konsole” from the menu that pops up).

 For this step, there is one goal: write a Python 3 program that prints the string `Hello, World!` as its output.